What To Do When Your Web Developer Is Unresponsive (January 2020)

 If you determine that you may be able to salvage the relationship, then you need to have a playbook ready for how to avoid similar situations again.

 First and foremost, once you make contact with the web developer, you should avoid casting blame.
 Depending on the specifics of the scenario, there may be some fault to go around.
-But, ultimately, whoever is “responsible” is less important than being clear about how to make sure it does not happen again.
+But, ultimately, focusing on assigning blame is less productive than being clear about how to make sure it does not happen again.

 Explain to your web developer the situation that you were in when they were unresponsive.
 Make sure they understand that it is something you take very seriously.
 Help them understand that this trend cannot continue if you’re to have a successful working relationship.